ucsd-cse125-sp20/cse125-sp20-group5/README.md

-# To Run the Program (assuming Windows environment)
+# To Run the Program

 ## Install